 To identify the extent of global climate change, researchers need access to reliable data covering the longest period possible.
 The Preserve’s weather data is dependable because the station has been in the same, comparatively stable location for over a century and the same protocol has been followed by the relatively few people involved in collecting the data.

-Current Weather Data
+Recent Weather Data